aarnav1729/qrgenerator/README.md

 ## QR code generator
-This is a simple web application that allows you to quickly generate QR codes for any text or URL.
-It is designed with a minimal, clean and user-friendly interface, allowing even the less techsavy users to you can easily create QR codes for various purposes.
+This webapp allows users to instantly generate QR codes for any text or URL.
+It is designed with a minimal, clean and user-friendly interface and has a lighthouse score of 100/100

 ### Table of Contents
 1. Features